Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Concluding Remarks

 \section{Concluding Remarks}

-The goal of this paper is twofold; introduce isospectral graph transformations and use these transformations to investigate the dynamic properties of dynamical networks with arbitrary topologies (i.e. graph of interactions).
-For the first, we described the general process of isospectral graph reductions in which a graph is collapsed around a specific set of vertices as well as the inverse process of isospectral expansion.
+The goal of this paper is twofold; introduce isospectral graph transformations and use these transformations to investigate the dynamic properties of dynamical networks with arbitrary topologies (graph of interactions).
+For the first, we described the general process of isospectral graph reductions in which a graph is collapsed around a specific set of vertices.
 We then considered sequences of isospectral reductions and showed that under mild assumptions a typical graph could be uniquely reduced to a graph on any subset of its vertex set.

-As is shown in \cite{BW09}, such reductions and sequences of reductions can be used to improve all existing eigenvalue estimates \cite{Brauer47,Brualdi82,Hadamard03,Horn85,Varga09} for the general class of matrices with complex entries.
-The main result of \cite{BW09} is that such eigenvalue estimates improve as a graph is reduced using the method of reduction given in this paper.
+In \cite{BW09}, such reductions and sequences of reductions are used to improve the classical eigenvalue estimates found in \cite{Brauer47,Brualdi82,Hadamard03,Horn85,Varga09}.
 These estimates of Gershgorin et al. can be traced back to work done by L\'{e}vy, Desplanques, Minkowski, and Hadamard \cite{Levy81,Desplanques87,Minkowski00,Hadamard03} on diagonally dominant matrices.
+The main result of \cite{BW09} is that such eigenvalue estimates improve as the graph associated to a matrix is reduced via the method of isospectral reduction given in this paper.

-In this application of isospectral transformations, the flexibility and commutativity of such reductions is particularly useful.
-Moreover, isospectral reductions are also relevant to the theory of networks as they provide a flexible means of course graining networks (i.e. viewing the network at some appropriate scale) while simultaneously introducing new equivalence relations on the space of all networks.
+Isospectral reductions are also relevant to the theory of networks as they provide a flexible means of coarse graining networks (i.e. viewing the network at some appropriate scale) while simultaneously introducing new equivalence relations on the space of all networks.
+From the point of view of applications, isospectral graph reductions are a tool which allow experimentalists to modify the networks with which they are working.
+However, the particular transformation requires the expertise of the experimentalist (biologist, ecologist, etc.) to determine an appropriate set of network elements (vertices) over which to reduce the network.

-The second type of transformations we presented in this paper were isospectral graph transformations over fixed weight sets.
-Such transformations allow one to transform an arbitrary graph while preserving the graph's set of edge weights and spectrum along with the its spectrum.
+In this paper we additionally considered isospectral graph transformations over fixed weight sets.
+Such transformations allow one to transform an arbitrary graph while preserving the set of edge weights of the graph along with its spectrum.
+Motivated by these procedures we also introduced the notion of a dynamical network expansion.